Effects of radiative losses on the relativistic jets of high-mass microquasars

-We take $\gamma_{ic} = 1$ (which is verified in all our runs), $g$ is the acceleration of the surface assuming the amplitude of the oscillation is roughly equal to the beam radius and $p_0$ is the pressure at the interface, we take $p_0 = (p_b+p_{ic})/2$ as a first approximation.
-We deduce from Eqs. \ref{eq:RTI_disp} that the RTI timescale $t_{RTI} = \text{Im }\omega^{-1}$ is proportional to the square root of the wavelength $\lambda = k^{-1}$, meaning the temporal growth of the shorter wavelength modes is faster.
-However, neglecting the curvature limits the instability to wavelengths smaller than the jet radius and in a numerical grid, only the modes with wavelength of several cell length will matter, restricting the growth of the RTI to few possible wavelengths.
-This explains the big difference with the growth time of KHI: we find $t_{KHI}$ to be mainly in the range $10^{1-2}$s while $t_{RTI}$ is found with values of a few $10^4$ to $10^5$s using this derivation.
+We take $\gamma_{ic} = 1$ (which is verified in all our runs), and $g$ is the acceleration of the surface assuming that the amplitude of the oscillation is roughly equal to the beam radius and $p_0$ is the pressure at the interface, we take $p_0 = (p_b+p_{ic})/2$ as a first approximation.
+We deduce from Eqs. \ref{eq:RTI_disp} that the RTI timescale $t_{RTI} = \text{Im }\omega^{-1}$ is proportional to the square root of the wavelength $\lambda = k^{-1}$, meaning that the temporal growth of the shorter-wavelength modes is faster.
+However, when the instability to wavelengths smaller than the jet radius and in a numerical grid is neglected, only the modes with wavelengths of several cell length will matter.
+This restricts the growth of the RTI to only a few possible wavelengths.
+This explains the large difference to the growth time of the KHI: we find $t_{KHI}$ to be mainly in the range $10^{1-2}$s, while $t_{RTI}$ is found to have values of a few $10^4$ to $10^5$s using this derivation.